Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

   --alfresco.reindex.toTime=202104180000
 ```

-> **Note:** Bulk indexing by date range is not recommended for the entire repository, because the meta-data indexing speed is slower.
+> **Note:** Bulk indexing by date range is not recommended for the entire repository because the meta-data indexing speed is slower.
 Indexing by date range is intended to be used for a targeted re-index of a small portion of the repository.
 For example, all updates in the last 24 hours.

 ## Deploying at Scale